 The major in Spanish offers a program of study in the language, literature, and culture of Spain, Latin America, and U.S. Latino communities.
 The program is designed to develop linguistic competence and critical skills, as well as a profound appreciation of the culture and civilization of the Hispanic world.

 The language courses provide solid preparation and practice in spoken and written Spanish, including a thorough review of grammar and vocabulary contextualized by cultural readings and activities.
 SPAN 110 and SPAN 120 prepare students for advanced work in literature and cultural studies while improving competence in the language.
 The introductory literature courses treat a selection of the outstanding works of Spanish and Spanish-American, and U.S. Latino literature in various periods and genres.
 Three hundred-level courses deal intensively with individual authors, topics, or periods of special significance.

-Students in all courses are encouraged to make use of the Language Learning Center and to supplement their coursework with study in Spain or Spanish America either in the summer or during their junior year.
+Students in all courses are encouraged to supplement their coursework with study in Spain or Spanish America either in the summer or during their junior year.
 All students who have taken Spanish at other institutions and plan to enroll in Spanish courses at Bryn Mawr must take a placement examination.
 The exam is offered online by the department and is available on our website here.

 The Department of Spanish works in cooperation with the Departments of French and Italian in the Romance Languages major.
 It also collaborates with the Latin American, Latino, and Iberian Peoples and Cultures Concentration (LALIPC).

 Before the start of the senior year, each student must complete, with a grade of 2.0 or higher, two units of foreign language.
 Students may fulfill the requirement by completing two sequential semester-long courses in one language, beginning at the level determined by their language placement.
 A student who is prepared for advanced work may complete the requirement instead with two advanced free-standing semester-long courses in the foreign language(s) in which she is proficient.